 “Certain clinics across the country, including some that manufacture or market violative ‘stem cell’ products, are now also offering exosome products to patients.
 They deceive patients with unsubstantiated claims about the potential for these products to prevent, treat or cure various diseases or conditions… As a general matter, exosomes used to treat diseases and conditions in humans are regulated as drugs and biological products under the Public Health Service Act and the Federal Food Drug and Cosmetic Act and are subject to premarket review and approval requirements.”

 Today, a rapidly growing number of companies are developing exosome-based products.
-The list below presents all known exosome companies worldwide and the innovative technologies they are developing.
-While many of these companies are working alongside regulatory agencies, such as the U.S. FDA, all too many of them are not.
+The list below presents all known companies worldwide that are developing exosome therapeutics or diagnostics.
+It also describes the innovative technologies they are developing.
+While many of these companies are working alongside regulatory agencies, such as the U.S. FDA, some of them are not.

 Aegle Therapeutics Corp. is a first in class, Phase 1/2a ready, biotechnology company isolating extracellular vesicles (“EVs”) from allogeneic bone marrow derived mesenchymal stem cells (BM-MSCs) to treat severe dermatological conditions, including burns and epidermolysis bullosa, a rare pediatric connective tissue disorder, and to prevent scarring.
 Aegle’s isolation process allows for the production of therapeutic-grade extracellular vesicles from bone marrow derived MSCs.
 In April of 2018, the U.S. Food and Drug Administration (FDA) cleared the company’s first Investigational New Drug (IND) application to begin clinical trials in burn patients.